DHI/WaterBench-TimeSeries-WWTPINflow/README.md

 | temp_soil_10 | Temperature at 10 cm underground | °C | DMI |
 | temp_soil_30 | Temperature at 30 cm underground |  °C| DMI |

+Currently, this data set includes only measured variables.
+However, given the purpose of this repository, it will be relevant to include forecasted variables. <u>Our goal is to include weather forecast in future versions.</u>

 ## Intended use

 This repository is aimed at supporting educational, research, and exploratory activities, such as: